-- Other medication and procedures; recent evidence suggests some people may benefit from an injection of a bisphosphonate drug (such as pamidronate) through a needle inserted into a vein or a short course of steroids.
+- Other medication and procedures; recent evidence suggests some people may benefit from an injection of a bisphosphonate drug (such as pamidronate or zoledronate) through a needle inserted into a vein or a short course of steroids.
 Other procedures include nerve blocks and spinal cord stimulation although there is some debate about how effective they are.

 - Rehabilitation; this aims to restore normal function and activity of the limb through the use of therapies such as mirror imagery, encouraging the use of the limb, desensitisation to pain by gentle stroking, as well as encouraging pacing and relaxation strategies to manage pain.
 Exercise may also help to prevent any bone loss in the affected limb and reduce the risk of fracture but they need to be undertaken with the guidance of a therapist.

 - Psychological management; this includes the evaluation of mood and coping skills and can follow the principal of cognitive behavioural therapy by promoting more positive thoughts and feelings about how to manage the pain experienced.
 Relaxation and body visualisation techniques can be useful.

 Many people recover spontaneously, or within a few months, but for some people this will unfortunately become a longer term condition.
 In these cases it is important to get a diagnosis and a referral to a specialist clinic.
 The quicker a rehabilitation programme is put in place the better the long term outcome.